theandyb/BRIDGES_redo/README.md

 I also do a version of the sampling where I match all GC_ mutations to any C or G in the reference genome (ignoring CpG status).
 This should allow me to demonstrate the known CpG effect at the +1.

 We then need to do similar processing with these motifs, since we'll want to take reverse-complements when the center is either a G or T. The batch script for this procedure is `step3_1_reverse_comp_control.sh`.
-Note that this was done in R, and a simple re-write in python would likely yield a script that runs much faster.

 # Step 4: Per-chromosome files -> per subtype files